 The common ground snake is a small, crevice-dwelling reptile.
 These snakes are typically under 19 inches (48 cm) in length and are not poisonous to humans.
 Ground snakes are considered helpful animals to have around the home, as they eat many pests, such as scorpions, centipedes, and spiders.

 Two genera of ground snakes exist.
 In South America, the Atractus genus can be found, while the Sonora genus inhabits North America.
 In North America, the types of snakes are found mostly in the Western, Southwestern, and Midwestern regions.
-The ground snakes prefer very dry or sandy areas, as well as river bed thickets.
+These snakes prefer very dry or sandy areas, as well as river bed thickets.

-A small head and smooth scales are features of the ground snake.
+A small head and smooth scales are features of the snake.
 Sometimes the snakes have black heads, though their stomachs are typically pale in color.
-Ground snakes have divided anal plates and eyes with round pupils.
+These snakes have divided anal plates and eyes with round pupils.
 Though the snake does have rear poisonous fangs, they are not considered threatening to humans.

 So many different color variations once led scientists to believe that five species of the snake existed.
 After much research, however, it was discovered that colors had no bearing the snakes' breeding, making separate species nearly impossible to identify.
 Some scientists continue to refer to separate species of the snake by region.

 These types of snakes are very secretive.
 Humans rarely get a glimpse of the ground snake, as it makes its home in tight crevices and rocks.
 If rocks and crevices are not available, the snakes will burrow beneath dense vegetation if necessary.
 The snakes are typically nocturnal, hunting for food at night.